rjandaya/CPSC-386-Project-3/README.md

 Our video game will be a still background view.
 With a still background the enemy will spawn in from the borders and approach the player spaceship in the middle.

 ## Contents
-index.html  : The HTML file to be opened with a web browser index.js    : The Javascript file containing the game's functionality bunny.jpg   : Image used in the splash screen
+index.html  : The HTML file to be opened with a web browser<br>
+index.js    : The Javascript file containing the game's functionality<br>
+bunny.jpg   : Image used in the splash screen

 ## External Requirements: